uberoptix/tmuxr/README.md

 **Tmuxr** is a simple Bash script designed to simplify your Tmux session management experience using a Whiptail UI.
 With Tmuxr, you can effortlessly create, manage, and navigate between Tmux sessions with intuitive text-based menus.

+## Why Tmuxr?

+Terminal multiplexers like Tmux can be immensely useful in managing multiple sessions and processes within a single terminal window.
+They provide a flexible and efficient way to organize your workflow.
+However, one common challenge users face with terminal multiplexers is the need to memorize various commands and options to create, manage, and navigate between sessions.
+This is where Tmuxr comes into play.
+Tmuxr simplifies the entire process by providing an intuitive, text-based menu interface.
+Whether you're a seasoned Tmux user or just getting started, Tmuxr makes it easy to manage your Tmux sessions.

 ## Features

 - **Create Sessions:** Easily create new Tmux sessions on the fly with custom names.